 Best 2-Burner: Fuego Element Hinged Propane Gas Grill

 If you’re tight on space or you don’t have the need to cook a lot of food at once, then you may be better suited for a two-burner grill.
 If that’s the case, this model is the best one out there.
 With 22,000 BTUs, it's a smaller grill that certainly packs a powerful punch.
 It also comes with a whopping 346 square inches of cast-iron grilling grate with an optional griddle and pizza stone kit.
 The easy-to-clean residue removal system ensures that grease can drop straight through to the residue tray, making clean-up a breeze.

 The propane tanks nest easily in the base of the grill for compact and efficient storage.
 The hinged lid design sits at a 45-degree angle, which helps to prevent the need to reach over a hot flame—and you no longer need to worry about the lid handle heating up.

 Best for Entertaining: Williams Sonoma 6-Burner Gas Grill

 Six high-powered burners

 Requires frequent cleaning and upkeep

-The is more than 600 square inches of cooking space, so you have tons of room on the grates for burgers, veggies, and sausages galore.
+There is over 600 square inches of cooking space, so you have tons of room on the grates for burgers, veggies, and sausages galore.
 Battery-powered ignition means you can light the burners hands-free.
 There are also two large side shelves for prep and serving.
-The cast iron construction is great for durability, meaning this is a grill that’s going to last you a long time.
+The cast iron construction is great for durability, ensuring this grill will last a long time.
 It also comes with a two-year warranty.

 You can't go wrong with the Weber Spirit II E-310 Gas Grill (view at Amazon), a high-performing, three-burner option with a moderate price tag.
 If you're looking for even more functionality and want to splurge a bit, we recommend the Napoleon Built-In Prestige PRO (view at Amazon), which features four high-power burners as well as rotisserie capabilities.